Step 7 of the PW Hiring Process

 7. Complete Paid Internship

-While most academic and industry specific careers expect applicants to complete 3-6 month unpaid internships, we think at least a little compensation is appropriate for this part.
-To us, an internship is like the final part of the interview process.
-We believe it's vitally important for a new hire to get a realistic look at what the job will entail.
-However, shadowing takes time and not all new hires have the time or financial resources to complete traditional, unpaid internships.
-So we meet you in the middle and offer moderate compensation for internship time.
+While most academic and industry specific careers expect applicants to complete three to six month unpaid internships, we think that's unnecessarily long and that at least a little compensation is appropriate for this part.
+To us, an internship is like the final part of the interview process and takes commitment from both employee and employer.
+We believe it's important for a new hire to get a realistic look at what the job will entail.
+However, shadowing takes company time and not all new hires have the financial resources to complete long, traditional, unpaid internships.
+So we meet you in the middle and offer moderate compensation for a short internship.

 At any point during the internship phase, the company is free to withdraw the job offer and applicants are free to decline the offer.
 No hard feelings either way.